 Since 2006 the tower has been lit in the Czech national colours – red, blue and white – and this will continue.
-This will only be changed during the Žižkov Shrovetide Carnival when it will be lit in green, blue and red.
+This will only be changed during the Žižkov Shrovetide Carnival when lit in green, blue and red.

-České Radiokomunikace, who have a new free area – 13,000 m2 in the concrete – thanks to the termination of analogue transmitting, are now quickly modernising and building the first data centre for their corporate customers, ICT service providers and telecommunication operators.
+České Radiokomunikace, who have a new free area – 13,000 m2 in the concrete – thanks to the termination of analogue transmitting, is now quickly modernising and building the first data centre corporate customers, ICT service providers and telecommunication operators.
 Eleven television and eight radio stations are currently transmitting digitally from the antenna extension.

 There are also mobile operator transmitters and Prague air quality measurement devices on the tower.
-According to České Radiokomunikace, in spite of continuously developed and modernised technologies and data transfer, the tower will certainly perform its function for decades.
+According to České Radiokomunikace, the tower will certainly perform its function for decades despite continuously developed and modernised technologies and data transfer.